-What we like: If you have a bit of experience with foam rollers you’ll find this textured roller will address all your needs.
-We particularly appreciate how effective it is in dealing with muscle spasms and deep-seeded knots.
-It’s also available in several different lengths and colors.
+What we like: If you have a bit of experience with foam rollers, you’ll find this textured roller will address all your needs.
+We particularly appreciate how effective it is in dealing with muscle spasms and deep-seated knots.

-Flaws: If you are new to foam rolling this will probably be too much for you.
-As it requires an experienced hand to make proper use of it.
+Flaws: If you are new to foam rolling, this will probably be too much for you.
+That’s because it requires an experienced hand to make proper use of it.

 10. Hyperice Vyper 2.0 Vibrating Roller

 We end our list of the best foam rollers with the Vyper 2.0 Vibrating Roller from Hyperice.
-For some folks the vibrating roller is the be-all, end-all of self massage products.
+For some folks, the vibrating roller is the be-all, end-all of self-massage products.
 And we admit that there’s a lot to like here.
-The Vyper takes control and lets you simply lay back and soak in the relief and relaxation.
+The Vyper takes control and lets you lay back and soak in the relief and relaxation.

 What we like: The Hypervice Vyper 2.0 is a luxury to be sure.
 But that doesn’t prevent it from also being effective and taking some of the workload off of you.
 We like the different vibration settings, the fact that the battery is rechargeable and that the surface is very comfy and accommodating.

 Flaws: It’s expensive.
-There’s no two ways about it.
+There are no two ways about it.
 It’s also smaller than you probably think it is.